dhansel/Altair8800-IOBus/README.md

 ## I/O Cards

-So far there are seven different types of cards that can be plugged into a [backplane](00-backplane) which connects to the Altair Simulator.
+So far there are nine different types of cards that can be plugged into a [backplane](00-backplane) which connects to the Altair Simulator.
 Each card is described in more detail in a sub-folder with corresponding name: